MistaVikz/GHG-Pro/README.md

 If any of these conditions are not met, the function returns False.
 Otherwise, it returns True.

 ### Output

-After running the GHG Risk Evaluation project, two output files will be generated:
+After running the GHG Risk Evaluation project, three output files will be generated:

-1. `GHG_Data_Simulation.xlsx`: This file contains the detailed analysis output for every project that was screened.
+- GHG_Data_Simulation.xlsx: This file contains the detailed analysis output for every project that was screened.
-2. `Project_Risk_Summary_Data.xlsx`: This file summarizes the simulation results by country, counterparty, technology, and by year.
+- Project_Risk_Summary_Data.xlsx: This file summarizes the simulation results by country, counterparty, technology, and by year.
+- Model_Config.xlsx: This file contains the model configuration data used for the simulation.

-Both output files will be saved to a timestamped subfolder in the `/output` directory.
+Both output files will be saved to a timestamped subfolder in the /output directory.
 The subfolder name will reflect the date and time when the analysis was run, allowing you to easily keep track of different runs and compare results.

-License and Credits
+### License and Credits
 This GHG Risk Evaluation project is released under the Creative Commons Attribution 4.0 International License.
 This project would not be possible without the following sources:

 - The process of converting risk scores to ratings was made possible by the European Bank for Reconstruction and Development (EBRD).